altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 - that most journals are likely to implement (however they are not required to).

 # Read Journals
-In order to issue queries one has to first obtain an instance of a `ReadJournal`.
+In order to issue queries, one has to first obtain an instance of a `ReadJournal`.
 - Read journals are implemented as [Community plugins](https://akka.io/community), each targeting a specific datastore
 - (for example Cassandra or JDBC databases).
 - For example, given a library that provides a `akka.persistence.query.my-read-journal` obtaining the related journal is as simple as: